 Following the release of our reopening guidelines, governors across the country are looking forward to phase one and announcing plans for an economic resurgence.

-We're gonna have a resurgence too.
+We're going to have a resurgence too.

-At a time when millions of American workers and families are struggling with the financial consequences of the virus.
+At a time when millions of American workers and families are struggling with the financial consequences of the virus, it's critical to continue the medical war while reopening the economy in a safe and responsible fashion.

 During this time, Americans must maintain strict vigilance and continue to practice careful hygiene, social distancing, and the other protective measures that we have outlined and that everybody's become very familiar with.